tdsmale/tdsmale.github.io/Jungian.md

 - Unnatural: Expenditure.
 Finds it unnatural to adopt aggressive self-interest.
 - Indulgant: Canon.
 Can over-indulge the observance a mutually-legislated understanding.
 - Unconscious: Hospitality.
 Unconsciously provokes the promotion of a mutually welcoming atmosphere.
-- Trivializing: Isolation.
+- Trivializing: Distance.
 Trivializes the observance of an inequitable distance.
 - Repressed: Profitability.
 Represses the promotion of competitive escalation.

 #### SEI / ISFJ / ISFp / Traiteur (Shadow: Prodigal).
 Sensual Connoisseur.
 Making everyone feel better.
 - Natural: Canon.
 Naturally observes a mutually-legislated understanding.
 - Constructive: Hospitality.
 Finds it constructive to promote a mutually welcoming atmosphere.
-- Obligation: Isolation.
+- Obligation: Distance.
 Feels obligated to try observing an inequitable distance.
 - Unnatural: Profitability.
 Finds it unnatural to promote competitive escalation.
 - Indulgant: Tangentiality.
 Can over-indulge emphasising cooperative structural possibilities.
 - Unconscious: Silliness.
 Unconsciously provokes the adoption of silly social personas.